 This isn’t some Minority-Report-style look at the future – it’s a snapshot of how we may interact with our banks within 12 months.
 The groundbreaking wearable technology, Google Glass – a computer integrated into a pair of spectacles – promises to redefine our relationship with the digital world.
 Using touch controls and voice recognition, it will allow users to capture photos and videos, view emails, use apps and surf the web on the move.
 It marks a fundamental shift towards a more digitally connected future, and it has big implications for financial service providers.

 New research by ieDigital reveals that 16% of British consumers are already interested in using Google Glass to manage their finances, without even seeing or testing a working prototype.
-This figure rises to 26% for 18-to-24-year-olds, which means once the technology is available to buy, banks will need to ensure they have a clear idea of how to extend their digital banking experience to wearable technology.
+This figure rises to 26% for 18-to-24-year-olds, which means once the technology is available to buy, banks will need to ensure they have a clear idea of how to extend their digital banking software to include wearable technology.

 We’re already seeing an increase in multi-channel banking with mobile banking apps for smartphones and tablets, alongside online web browser banking.
 The challenge for the financial services industry will be to ensure the experience between all platforms, from web browser to smart TV and Google Glass, is seamless.